astropy/astropy/docs/modeling/parameters.rst

 Typically the array is of type float but can become an object array in some cases. `~astropy.modeling.Model.param_sets` is used for model evaluation.

-In addition, fittable models maintain an attribute, `~astropy.modeling.FittableModel.parameters`, which is a flattened 1D array of parameter values.
+In addition, fittable models maintain an attribute, ``parameters``, which is a flattened 1D array of parameter values.
 It serves as the primary storage of the raw values of fittable models' parameters, and is used directly by fitters as an efficient means of reading and updating a model's parameters.

 Parameter examples